-For example – in an engineering design project, the schedule is managed in a Gantt chart like MS Projects, the actual engineering drawings are in a CAD software like AutoCAD, the list of drawings is in a Google Spreadsheet.
+For example – in an engineering design project, the schedule is managed in a Gantt chart like MS Projects, the actual engineering drawings are in CAD software like AutoCAD, and the list of drawings is in a Google Spreadsheet.

 An effective project management solution should be able to connect these different tools and automate progress tracking.

 Needed for connectivity with other tools – APIs, configurable workflows, ecosystem of well connected tools